dhruvi188/CWC_Prediction/README.md

 * Prediction:
     Finally, the input data for which we wanted to predict was fed to the trained classifiers/regressors and the desired predictions were obtained.

+For Highest Run scorer prediction-
+Took all odi matches data of top 5 players in the ranking currently(before semis), and considering ground, date, and opponent as factors, ran a neural network model to predict the runs the batsman will hit in the semis and finals.
+Then added the predicted semis/finals runs with the current runs, and predicted the highest run scorer of the tournament.

 # Contributions :
  * Finalist and WinnerPrediction - Dhruvi Gohel(202101188) and Varun Vyas(202101468)